 Christian joined the ProspectSV team through the Climate Corp Bay Area fellowship program, where fellows learn valuable professional and leadership skills by working with Bay Area communities and organizations to develop and implement projects that address climate change resiliency.
 His role at ProspectSV includes leading a workforce development initiative with the Silicon Valley workforce board on electric and advanced transportation, an advanced solar-storage project and other projects.
 Christian earned his bachelor’s degree in environmental studies (with an emphasis in environmental economics and policy) from University of California, Santa Barbara.
 He is also a graduate of UCSB’s Technology Management Program, as well as a former intern for State Senator Hannah-Beth Jackson.
 Recently he has taken on managing ProspectSV’s yearly Symposium event, where he coordinates logistics.
-In his free time, Christian enjoys being active outdoors, playing and watching a variety of sports, and attending music festivals and concerts.
+In his free time, Christian enjoys traveling, being active outdoors, playing and watching a variety of sports, and attending music festivals and concerts.

 Email: christian.hosler [at] prospectsv.org

 Hilary joins ProspectSV as the Marketing Coordinator and Office Manager.
 She has experience developing branding, coordinated events, and designed marketing collateral in various creative fields.
 Her interest in sustainability was sparked while finishing her business degree at Foothill College.
 Her last class, Environmental Biology, was pivotal for her passion in eco-friendly practices.
 In her free time, Hilary enjoys music, writing and acting classes!